alonsuissa12/CPP_EX2/README.md

 ### Operator Overloading Explanation

-In the Graph Manipulation Project, operator overloading is utilized to provide intuitive and concise syntax for performing graph manipulation operations.
-Here's an explanation of why certain functions are overloaded as member functions and why some are declared as `friend` functions:

-1. **Member Functions**:
+In the Graph Manipulation Project, certain functions are declared as `friend` functions for operator overloading because they need access to the private variables of the `Graph` class, even though they don't logically belong to the `Graph` class itself.
+Here's why:

+1. **Accessing Private Variables**:
+   - Operator overloading functions like `+`, `-`, `*`, and `/` require access to the private variables of the `Graph` class to perform their operations.
-   - Member functions are overloaded for operators that primarily operate on the internal state of the `Graph` class.
+   - These operators need to access the adjacency matrix or other internal data structures of the `Graph` class to carry out their functionality.

-   - These operators directly manipulate the graph data structure and its properties.
+2. **Logical Association**:
-   - Overloading these operators as member functions allows them to access the private members of the `Graph` class directly.
+   - While these operators are crucial for manipulating and interacting with graph objects, they may not logically belong as member functions of the `Graph` class.

-2. **Friend Functions**:
+   - For example, adding or subtracting two graphs is a binary operation that involves two graph objects.
+It's more intuitive to implement these operations as standalone functions rather than as member functions of one of the graph objects.

+3. **Maintaining Encapsulation**:
-   - Friend functions are used to overload operators that require access to the private members of the `Graph` class but do not directly modify its state.
+   - Declaring these functions as `friend` allows them to access the private variables of the `Graph` class without violating encapsulation.
-   - These operators often perform operations that involve two `Graph` objects or combine a `Graph` object with another data type.
-   - By declaring them as `friend` functions, they gain access to the private members of the `Graph` class without being members of the class itself.
+   - By making them `friend` functions, the Graph class explicitly grants access to these specific functions, maintaining control over which external functions can interact with its private members.
-   - This approach maintains encapsulation while providing access to necessary internal details for specific operations.

-For example:
-- **Member Function Overloading**: Operators like `+=`, `-=` are overloaded as member functions because they directly modify the state of the graph object.
-- **Friend Function Overloading**: Operators like `+`, `-`, `*`, `/` are overloaded as friend functions because they require access to the internal structure of the graph objects but do not directly modify their state.

-By carefully selecting between member functions and friend functions for operator overloading, the Graph Manipulation Project ensures a balance between encapsulation and flexibility in utilizing operators for graph manipulation.
+By using `friend` functions for operator overloading, the Graph Manipulation Project achieves a balance between encapsulation and functionality, ensuring that essential operations can be performed on graph objects without compromising data integrity or security.

 ### Algorithms